 Meeting Time and Place

-The meeting is at 7:00 on Monday July 11.
-We’ll be back at Northside Hospital’s Bennett Center, Northside Forsyth Hospital, 1400 Northside Forsyth Drive, Cumming, GA 30041 .
+The meeting is at 7:00 on Monday September 12.
+We are at Northside Hospital’s Bennett Center, Northside Forsyth Hospital, 1400 Northside Forsyth Drive, Cumming, GA 30041 .
 This is off GA-400 Exit 14.
 Enter from Ronald Reagan Blvd. (extension of Marketplace Blvd.)
 The Bennett Center is on the first floor of the 1400 building, directly across the drive from the (free) parking garage.
 Enter at the building entrance and the conference center is directly behind the reception desk to your left.

 If you can, join us at 5:30 or so at Marie’s Italian Deli, http://www.mariesitaliandeli.